frodrigo/carbone-docker/README.md

 Embedded Carbone in a Docker image with simple REST API.

-## Authentication

-Requests require HTTP Basic Authentication.
-Username and password must be passed to the server process via the USERNAME and PASSWORD environment variables, otherwise it will exit immedately with a non-zero exit code and, thus, stop the container.

 ## E-Mail deployment

 Generated reports can be sent via E-Mail if the request has a _email_ field with a JSON object.
 The object can contain the following properties: